 Should I invest in Anduril?

 Ordinary investors interested in Anduril stock are out of luck.
-When the company plans on holding an IPO, however, it will have to submit regulatory filings that provide perspective on its financial situation.
+When the company plans to hold an IPO, however, it must submit regulatory filings that provide insight into its financial situation.
 Then, investors can better determine whether an investment in the company is right for them.

 ETF options